Brett-Stacy/baseISS/run/paper_runs/README_scenario_key.txt

 paper_scenario_29.1 - Same as 18.3 except reductions to 0.1:0.9 1977:2023. base ISSB otherwise.
 paper_scenario_30.1 - Same as 2.1.2 except no change to sampling rate paper_scenario_31.1 - Same as 27.1 except for 1, 5, 10, 15, 20 sampling rate and w/ & w/o port samples - like 28.1
+paper_scenario_32.1 - Same as 31.1 except w/ haul only and only ==20
+paper_scenario_33.1 - Same as 29.1 except with replace = FALSE

+paper_scenario_34.1 - Same as 1.4 (base) except no port samples paper_scenario_35.1 - Same as 31.1 except reduce only port samples - I DON'T KNOW IF THIS IS POSSIBLE BECAUSE I WOULD HAVE TO CHANGE THE CODE TO CONDITION ON CHANGING SAMPLE SIZE ONLY WHEN PORT JOINS ARE SELECTED IN THE BOOTSTRAPPING. paper_scenario_36.1 - Same as 31.1 except only include port samples and run a non-reduction scenario.
+Does ISSB change much when port samples reduced? - NOT WORKING BECAUE OF YEAR PROBLEM WHEN TRYING TO PLOT RESULTS.
+BACKBURNER FOR NOW.

+paper_scenario_37.1 - Same as 1.4 except yes expansion, no SS, yes boot length, no other boot paper_scenario_37.2 - Same as 37.1 except boot haul instead of length paper_scenario_37.3 - Same as 37.1 except boot trips instead of length or hauls